Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.Jurassic/readme.txt

    ===========
-   JavaScriptEngineSwitcher.Jurassic contains adapter `JurassicJsEngine` (wrapper for the Jurassic JavaScript Engine (http://github.com/paulbartrum/jurassic) version of September 20, 2022).
+   JavaScriptEngineSwitcher.Jurassic contains adapter `JurassicJsEngine` (wrapper for the Jurassic JavaScript Engine (http://github.com/paulbartrum/jurassic) version of November 1, 2023).

    =============
    RELEASE NOTES
    =============
-   Improved a conversion of results to a host types.
+   Jurassic was updated to version of November 1, 2023.

    =============
    DOCUMENTATION